 Treatments for Hair Loss

 Since this is a temporary condition, we do not recommend altering your prescribed routine or taking additional supplementation to avoid or reverse hair loss.
 You must be especially careful not to take minerals such as iron and zinc or vitamins in excess as this could cause a dangerous overdose.
-If you decide to undergo treatment for hair loss, we advise that you speak to your surgeon or dietitian to make sure that any dietary or drug changes will not interfere with your recovery.
+We often recommend adding Biotin to your vitamin regimen.
 Read more about Treatment for Hair Loss after Weight Loss Surgery